vfarcic/devops24/manuscript/08-jenkins-cd.md

 ```

 The output should state that the `deployment "prod-chartmuseum"` was `successfully rolled out`.

-We won't do a real testing of the two applications, but only a superficial ones that will give us a piece of mind.
-We'll start with ChartMuseum.

 W> ## A note to minishift users
 W>